PablocFonseca/streamlit-aggrid/README.md

 [![Open in Streamlit][share_badge]][share_link] [![GitHub][github_badge]][github_link] [![PyPI][pypi_badge]][pypi_link]

-AgGrid is an awsome grid for web frontend.
+AgGrid is an awesome grid for web frontend.
 More information in [https://www.ag-grid.com/](https://www.ag-grid.com/).
 Consider purchasing a license from Ag-Grid if you are going to use enterprise features!

 Comment on [discuss.streamlit.io](https://discuss.streamlit.io/t/ag-grid-component-with-input-support/) If you like it or [Buy me a beer 🍺!](https://www.paypal.com/donate?hosted_button_id=8HGLA4JZBYFPQ)